-Figur 2.
+Figure 2.
 Illustration of "Frontier Orbital Theory".
 See the main text for an explanation.

 In exercise 10, the focus was on MOs in ethene.
-Let us therefore also generate some of the other "equi-orbital-surfaces", for example HOMO-5, HOMO-6 and HOMO-7.
+Let us therefore also generate some of the other "equi-orbital-surfaces", for example HOMO-5 (i.e., MO nr 5 below HOMO), HOMO-6 and HOMO-7.
 For these three MOs, it is better to choose isovalues 0.10, 0.016 and 0.016 instead of 0.032.

 Finally, we make a surface with constant electron density 0.08 (Surface - density(bond)).
 In the box Property, we choose potential.
-This will give as an idea of hos the value of the electrostatic potential varies in different regions of the molecule.
+This will give us an idea of how the value of the electrostatic potential varies in different regions of the molecule.
 We have now specified a total of six surfaces and may close the Surfaces window.

 5. Start the calculation with Setup - Submit.
 The job will finish in seconds.
-Click OK in the windows telling you that the job has started or is finished.
+Click OK in the windows that tell you that the job has started or is finished.